-This strategy has been developed in partnership with Carers, Central and Eastern Cheshire Primary Care Trust, Cheshire East Council and Voluntary, Community and Faith sector organisations.
-It sets out our commitment to Carers across Cheshire East.
+This strategy has been developed in partnership with carers, Central and Eastern Cheshire Primary Care Trust, Cheshire East Council and Voluntary, Community and Faith Sector organisations.
+It sets out our commitment to carers across Cheshire East.

-Our vision is 'to support all Carers to live their lives on their own terms'.
+Our vision is 'to support all carers to live their lives on their own terms'.

 To achieve this vision, this document presents our objectives and outcomes for the next four years.
-It will be reviewed annually to reflect the changing needs and views of Carers, and will be delivered through an implementation plan.
+It will be reviewed annually to reflect the changing needs and views of carers, and will be delivered through an implementation plan.

-The Carers Strategy for Cheshire East also reflects national developments in law and policy over the last 20 years, defining and describing Carers' rights and the responsibilities of local authorities and health services in meeting the needs of Carers.
+The carers strategy for Cheshire East also reflects national developments in law and policy over the last 20 years, defining and describing carers' rights and the responsibilities of local authorities and health services in meeting the needs of carers.

-Most recently the national strategy document "Carers at the Heart of the 21st Century Families and Communities", detailed the Government's vision for Carers and the actions required over the next 10 years to make it a reality.
+Most recently the national strategy document "Carers at the Heart of the 21st Century Families and Communities" detailed the Government's vision for carers and the actions required over the next 10 years to make it a reality.
 This was reinforced by the publication of 'Recognised, valued and supported: Next steps for the Carers Strategy' in 2010.
-To make a real difference for Carers requires attention to issues including breaks, income, information and advice, the workplace, access to employment and training, emotional support, the health of Carers and the specific needs of Young Carers.
-The personalisation of services and support arrangements recognises the expertise of Carers in enabling them to design and direct their own support and be engaged in the support plan of the person they care for.
+To make a real difference for carers requires attention to issues including breaks, income, information and advice, the workplace, access to employment and training, emotional support, the health of carers and the specific needs of young carers.
+The expertise of carers is recognised through the personalisation of services and support arrangements, enabling them to design and direct their own support and be engaged in the support plan of the person they care for.
 Additional policy details can be found in Appendix 2 on page 16 of the strategy.

-The 2001 Census identified 36,704 Carers in Cheshire East.
+The 2001 Census identified 36,704 carers in Cheshire East.
 It is likely that the 2011 Census will show a significant increase in this number.
-In Cheshire East alone Carers save society an estimated £500 million each year.
+In Cheshire East alone carers save society an estimated £500 million each year.

-The strategy will provide a framework for Carers, local statutory and Voluntary, Community and Faith sector organisations to identify develop and deliver the best possible services to meet the needs of Carers in Cheshire East.
+The strategy will provide a framework for carers, local statutory and Voluntary, Community and Faith Sector organisations to identify, develop and deliver the best possible services to meet the needs of carers in Cheshire East.

-3. VIEWS OF CARERS AND THIRD SECTOR ORGANISATIONS
+3. VIEWS OF CARERS AND VOLUNTARY, COMMUNITY AND FAITH SECTOR ORGANISATIONS

-In order to achieve the vision set out in this strategy it was important to engage with Carers and Voluntary, Community and Faith sector organisations to identify needs and priorities that would help shape the objectives and outcomes for local Carers.
+In order to achieve the vision set out in this strategy it was important to engage with carers and Voluntary, Community and Faith Sector organisations to identify needs and priorities that would help shape the objectives and outcomes for local carers.
 The full range of views expressed by carers can be found in Appendix 1.

-Some of the key messages from Carers in Cheshire East are:
+Some of the key messages from carers in Cheshire East are: